hrialan/dataform-prune/README.md

 ## Overview

 **Dataform-Prune** is an open-source project designed to efficiently manage and optimize your Dataform configurations through JavaScript scripts and a Docker image that can be seamlessly integrated into your CI/CD pipelines.
-Dataform-Prune automates the removal of obsolete or unused objects, ensuring optimal performance and storage usage in your data workflows.
+Dataform-Prune automates the removal of obsolete or unused objects in your warehouse, ensuring optimal performance and storage usage in your data workflows.

 ## Features

-- **Automated Cleanup:** Easily remove outdated tables, views, and other data artifacts.
+- **Automated Cleanup:** Easily remove outdated tables, views, and datasets.
 - **Storage Optimization:** Maintain a lean and performant data warehouse.
 - **Seamless Integration:** Use within your CI/CD pipelines for regular, automated maintenance.